 where $z_p$ is the final vertical position of the particle's centre of mass and $z_\mathrm{int}$ is the position of the liquid-fluid interface.

-By comparing the prescribed contact angle and the measured contact angle, we find that a good agreement is obtained (Figure \ref{fig:WettingBenchmark}), especially for contact angles $>30^\circ$ when the particle is initialized close to its predicted equilibrium position (in which case the difference between the predicted and measured angles $\lessapprox 6\%$).
-We also observe contact angle hysteresis \citep{butt_contact_2022} when the particle is initialized away from its equilibrium position.
-When the particle is initialized above the interface such that it moves down to reach its final position, we obtain the advancing contact angle, as shown by filled blue triangles in figure \ref{fig:WettingBenchmark}.
-In contrast, when the particle is initialized below the interface such that it moves up to reach its final position, we obtain the receding contact angle, as shown by the empty red triangles in figure \ref{fig:WettingBenchmark}.
+We obtain a good agreement between the prescribed contact angle and the measured contact angle (Figure \ref{fig:WettingBenchmark}), especially for contact angles $>30^\circ$ when the particle is initialised close to its predicted equilibrium position (in which case the difference between the predicted and measured angles $\approx 6\%$).
+These results do not depend on the viscosity ratio between the two fluids as long as the particle is allowed to reach its final steady-state position.

+We also observed contact angle hysteresis \citep{butt_contact_2022} when the particle was initialised away from its equilibrium position.
+When the particle was initialised above the interface such that it had to move downward to reach its final position, the measured angle corresponds to the advancing contact angle, as shown in figure \ref{fig:WettingBenchmark} (blue filled triangles).
+In contrast, when the particle was initialised below the interface such that it had to move upward to reach its final position, the measured angle was lower and corresponds to the receding contact angle, as shown in figure \ref{fig:WettingBenchmark} (empty red triangles).
 Contact angle hysteresis is expected because the particle does not appear perfectly smooth from the LBM perspective.
 Instead, it appears rough because the solid nodes are confined to a lattice grid.
-Roughness leads to contact angle hysteresis and prevents the particle from reaching the equilibrium position that it would have reached if it was perfectly smooth.
+Roughness leads to contact angle hysteresis and prevents the particle from reaching the equilibrium position that it would have reached if it had been perfectly smooth.